OMUHA/oauwebscrapper/readme.md

 ## WEBSCRAPPER IN GO DEVELOPED BY OAU
 This  app is using Go version 1.17 because I think for now this is the most updated release.

+project is based on boilerplate from here: `git@github.com:emixbal/fiber-gorm.git`
 ### Installation

 ```